shrishty19/MovieRecommender/CONTRIBUTING.md

 ## Contributing:

-* If you would like to contribute and collaborate for this repository, then please intimate us through email at atiwari4@ncsu.edu
+* If you would like to contribute and collaborate for this repository, then please intimate us through email at mvdixit@ncsu.edu

 ## Purpose of Contributing: